-Don’t you just love those galvanized French flower buckets?
-You can easily DIY your own faux version for a lot less than you’d pay for the real thing!
+Don’t you just love those French flower buckets?
+You can easily DIY your own faux galvanized flower bucket for a lot less than you’d pay for the real thing!

 This post contains affiliate links, which means that I earn a commission if you make a purchase using these links.
 The price you pay, however, will not be affected.
 Thank you for supporting To Work with My Hands by using these links when you decide to purchase these products.
 View my full disclosure here.